Connect with us

-Europe can cut demand for oil and gas to become the world’s first climate-neutral continent by 2050, a major new study from the Potsdam Institute for Climate Impact Research (PIK) revealed today.
+Europe can cut demand for oil and gas to become the world’s first climate-neutral continent by 2050, a major new study from the Potsdam Institute for Climate Impact Research (PIK) revealed this month.

 The PIK paper says achieving the main objective of the EU Green Deal – as well as greater energy independence – will demand a rapid expansion of renewables, electrification, and the roll out of technologies including carbon capture and hydrogen.